Preference Restrictions in Computational Social Choice: A Survey: Characterizations by Forbidden Subprofiles

 While \Cref{thm:bal-har-sp} does not explicitly list forbidden subprofiles, it defines them implicitly: these are all profiles with two voters and four alternatives witnessing a violation of the first condition and all profiles with three voters and three alternatives witnessing a violation of the second condition.
 This list is essentially finite.
 Formally, we say that a profile $P$ over $A$ is \emph{isomorphic} to a profile $P'$ over $A'$ if $P'$ can be obtained from $P$ by renaming alternatives and permuting the votes.
 In particular, if $P$ is isomorphic to $P'$ then $|A|=|A'|$ and $P$ and $P'$ contain the same number of voters.
 Abusing the terminology somewhat, we say that a profile $P$ \emph{contains $P'$ as a subprofile} if there exists a profile $P''$ that is isomorphic to $P'$ and can be obtained from $P$ by alternative and voter deletion.
 With these definitions in hand, we can restate \Cref{thm:bal-har-sp} purely in terms of forbidden subprofiles.

 \begin{theorem} A profile $P$ over $A$ is single-peaked if and only if $P$ does not contain the following profiles as subprofiles:

 \end{theorem}

 \Cref{thm:bal-har-sp,thm:bal-har-sp-2} admit natural analogs for the single-caved domain (just reverse all the forbidden subprofiles).
 By analyzing their recognition algorithm, \citet{peters2017spoc} give a characterization of preferences single-peaked on a circle by forbidden subprofiles.
 These are structurally similar to the ones in \Cref{thm:bal-har-sp,thm:bal-har-sp-2}, but are slightly larger.
-The single-crossing domain, too, has been characterized in terms of forbidden subprofiles \citep{bredereck2013characterization}.